wise4rmgod/Firebase-Android-Tutorials/README.md

 # Contributions and Issues

-feel free to open an issue if any or contribute to it, its an open source library.
+feel free to open an issue if any or contribute to it.

  ## License